infracloudio/msbotbuilder-go/samples/activity-update/README.md

 The program starts by creating a handler struct of type `activity.HandlerFuncs`.

-This struct contains definition for the `OnMessageFunc` field which is a treated as a callback by the library on the respective event.
+This struct contains a definition for the `OnMessageFunc` field which is treated as a callback by the library on the respective event.
-In this sample when GetCard command is issued from chat application adaptive card with input box is sent from this bot.
-Once submit button on card is clicked the card is deleted.
-Also bot updates the activity and set text message to activity as "Changed Activity" after card is deleted.
+In this sample, when the GetCard command is issued from the chat application, an adaptive card with an input box is sent from this bot.
+Once submit button on the card is clicked the card is deleted.
+Also, the bot updates the activity and sets the text message to activity as "Changed Activity" after the card is deleted.

 ```bash
 var customHandler = activity.HandlerFuncs{